 Other Frequently Asked Questions

-The number of nipples a male dog has depends on the size of the dog breed.
+How many nipples do male dogs have?The number of nipples a male dog has depends on the size of the dog breed.
 Large male dogs will have more nipples than smaller male dogs.
 Generally speaking, the number of nipples a male dog has ranges from 6 to 10.
 It’s not uncommon for a boy dog to have an odd amount of nipples.

-There are many reasons that a female dog’s nipples can turn black.
+What causes a female dog’s nipples to turn black?There are many reasons that a female dog’s nipples can turn black.
 Hormones can cause discolored nipples in non-spayed female dogs.
 If your dog is pregnant, its nipples can enlarge and turn a red color.
 Additionally, you’ll want to check your female dog for mammary cancer or mastitis.
 If you feel bumps and their nipples turn a dark black color, you will want to see a veterinarian immediately.

-Yes, dog nipples will shrink after spaying if your female dog was experiencing hormonal changes.
+Do dog nipples shrink after spaying?Yes, dog nipples will shrink after spaying if your female dog was experiencing hormonal changes.
 However, their nipple size after spaying highly depends on if they were in at the time heat, their age, and how many prior heat cycles they had.
 During a heat cycle, your female dog’s nipples will typically enlarge due to the mammary gland and mammary tissue changes.
 After spaying, your girl dog no longer will have heat cycles, so their nipples usually shrink.

-Yes, a female dog’s nipples generally enlarge during and after its heat cycle as a way to prepare for a possible pregnancy.
+Do a dog’s nipples get bigger when in heat?Yes, a female dog’s nipples generally enlarge during and after its heat cycle as a way to prepare for a possible pregnancy.
 Their nipples enlarge from the changes in the mammary gland and mammary tissue.
 This is also known as false pregnancy or phantom pregnancy when a female shows signs of being pregnant.
 After a couple of weeks, their nipples tend to shrink back down to normal size.

-Liquid discharge is common if your female dog is pregnant.
+When I squeeze my dog’s nipples liquid comes out.
+What should I do?Liquid discharge is common if your female dog is pregnant.
 However, if your girl dog is not pregnant, then they should not be lactating.
 If liquid is coming out of your dog’s nipples and they are not pregnant, this is likely a sign of infection in the mammary gland.
 You should see a veterinarian immediately to check for mammary cancer.

-Most of the time, a dog has an even number of nipples that are symmetrical.
+Why does my dog have 9 nipples?Most of the time, a dog has an even number of nipples that are symmetrical.
 However, it’s not uncommon for a dog to have 9 nipples or an odd number of nipples.
 Some people will look at it as an extra nipple or a missing nipple.
 The fact is there is no right or wrong number of nipples.
 Nipple development occurs early on in the embryo cycle, even before their genitals are formed.

 Why doesn’t my female dog have nipples?All female dogs have nipples that are formed during their developmental cycles as embryos, but they may be difficult to find.
 If your female dog is spayed, oftentimes, their nipples are flat or sometimes slightly inverted, making them difficult to locate.
 This is especially true if you have a dog with hair on its belly.
 While you might think that your female dog doesn’t have nipples, they most certainly do.

-Typically, your dog’s nipples will shrink back to their normal size after their mammary glands produce colostrum and milk which they use to feed their puppies.
+Do dog nipples shrink after having puppies?Typically, your dog’s nipples will shrink back to their normal size after their mammary glands produce colostrum and milk which they use to feed their puppies.
 The transition period when her puppies no longer need milk and are weaning toward solid food is when a dog’s nipples will shrink.
 However, not all dog’s nipples will shrink after they have puppies.